Creative Learning Place Instructors

 Professor Egghead Science Academy Los Angeles is owned by Nick and Ross.
 We grew up together exploring the world around us and figuring things out the hard way—by engineering our own Lego worlds, falling out of treehouses, and building our own go-carts.
 We didn’t realize it at the time, but what we were really doing was experimenting and testing, and learning through science.
 After finishing school with a degree in Environmental Science, Nick moved to LA to pursue his passion for science and the environment.
 His passion for teaching science took over, and he’s stuck with it ever since.
 Ross took a longer detour to LA, spending a few years after graduating from the University of Pennsylvania working in New York, Zurich, and London before finally relocating to Los Angeles to run Professor Egghead LA with Nick.
 Now that we’re together again we can’t wait to share our fascination with exploring the world through science with a new generation of kids.
 We always discovering new things by trying, failing, and then trying again, and we’ll always be excited about bringing the wonder of science to a new generation.
 From humble beginnings offering just one science class, the program has grown to offering hundreds of classes at dozens of schools all over Los Angeles.

-Hyla Rachwal is a former homeschooler and recent graduate from Cal State, Long Beach with a B.A. in Women’s Studies and a minor in Spanish.
-She has a lot of experience teaching and working with children at summer camps, leadership seminars, and pre-schools.
+Hyla Rachwal is a former homeschooler and she has been teaching at CLP since 2018.
+She has a B.A. from Cal State, Long Beach in Women’s Studies with a minor in Spanish.
+Hyla has a lot of experience teaching and working with children at summer camps, leadership seminars, and pre-schools.
 She has also worked extensively with students who have diverse abilities.
 Hyla spent her Junior year studying in Argentina and Spain, which broadened her world view and deepened her knowledge on global issues, geography, and culture.
 Hyla is passionate about human rights and has dreams to become a human rights attorney.
 She recognizes the importance of fostering a passion in learning and teaching students how to write and think critically.

 Steve Rachwal was a home school dad for 17 years; and an image maker specializing in graphic design, photography, illustration and writing/editing for longer than that.
 He has created over 30 book designs and over 200 book covers for a wide range of clients, including Random House, Chronicle Books, The Los Angeles County Museum of Art, The J. Paul Getty Museum of Art, John Wiley & Sons, etc. etc. He focuses on helping each student discover their own passions and guides them to find creative ways to express themselves.
-He is currently on the faculty of Loyola Marymount University where he teaches Typography in the art department.
+He is currently on the faculty of Middlesex College where he teaches online in the art department.
 His website is rachwal.com.

 College and Career Counselor